-Basic Subwoofer Setup Guide NOT for Dummies
+Basic Subwoofer Setup and Placement Guide

 Anytime I see a book on a complex topic that attempts to disseminate the subject material in layman terms for the average reader using the word “Dummies” in the title, I cringe.
 I’d love to learn a foreign language or how to setup a complex home network but I absolutely refuse to pick up a book whose author assumes I am a “dummy”.
-Realizing a large portion of our readership are essential enthusiasts when it comes to home theater, but also intelligent readers, I conjured up this article for those wanting to get a good grip on how to properly setup and integrate a subwoofer into their new home theater system.
+Realizing a large portion of our readership are essential enthusiasts when it comes to home theater, but also intelligent readers, I conjured up this article and YouTube video for those wanting to get a good grip on how to properly setup and integrate a subwoofer into their new home theater system.
 This article assumes you already purchased a modern 5.1/7.1 A/V receiver and speaker system with a powered subwoofer.

 Step 1: Subwoofer Placement